AmericanRedCross/rcrc-drones/source/activities.rst

 **Drones used for:** Search and rescue, situational awareness, mapping.

-**Operational Examples:** In October 2017, the Spanish Red Cross used drones in a search and rescue pilot project at a beach in Tenerife.
+**Operational examples:** In October 2017, the Spanish Red Cross used drones in a search and rescue pilot project at a beach in Tenerife.
 This initial pilot project has been followed by a number of other search and rescue pilots in different environments, including lakes, mountains, and more sea rescues.
 Some Spanish Red Cross branches currently use drones to record simulated emergency exercises.

 In 2018, during the response to the Indonesian earthquakes, the Spanish Red Cross deployed an information management field assessment coordination team (IM FACT) to map IDP camps in Sulawesi: the Spanish Red Cross worked with teams from the Indonesian Red Cross Society and the IFRC to use a Phantom 4 Pro drone to collect map data.